Persian studies: Beginnings of Orientalism, 18th century

-During this century, Europeans discovered the rich store of Classical Persian literature, and study of the Persian language meant study of the language as it was used in these works.
+During this century, Europeans discovered the rich store of Classical Persian literature, and study of the Persian language meant the study of the language as it was used in these works.
 The first edition of the Gulistan of Sa'di was published in 1654 CE.
 As British trade with the Indian subcontinent increased, the focus of learning Persian shifted to the "colonial" Persian of India.